 … to prioritize communities for investment.

 The L.A.
-County Child Care Planning Committee overlaid Local Funding Priority and Strong Start Index maps to identify the neighborhoods in greatest need of early care and education investment.
+County Child Care Planning Committee overlays Local Funding Priority and Strong Start Index maps to identify the neighborhoods in greatest need of early care and education investment.

 … to inform the expansion of family strengthening and early childhood supports.